-Website’s importance straightforwardly springs from a very important fact that the actual conversions and sales take place on the website.
-In contrast to a website, social media or mobile serve as a marketing channel.
-Surely they play a great part in leading the visitor to the conversion page, but you have to have a web page to make the sale.
+A website’s importance springs from the fact that the actual conversions and sales take place on the website.
+In contrast to a website, social media and mobile serve as a marketing channel.
+Surely they play a great part in leading the visitor to the conversion page, but you need to have a web page to make the sale.

 Having a website also plays well for the customers on a psychological level.
-A business with a soundly designed and secure website is likely to gain trust from a customer than a business with a low quality website or no website at all.
+A business with a beautifully designed and secure website is likely to gain more trust from a customer than a business with a low-quality website or no website at all.
 The key thing to remember here is that websites are synonymous with retail purchasing.

-Retailers realize this truth and are still focused on investing on their website.
+Retailers realize this truth and are still focused on investing in their website.
 There is a great potential in online retailing as the industry has only seen growth in the last decade.
-According to this shopping statistics blog by Selz, 71% shoppers believe that they can find a better deal online than in stores.
+According to statistics, 71% of shoppers believe that they can find a better deal online than in stores.

-Again affiliate marketing is based largely on websites and gives a strong case for investing on it.
-Here you invest into someone else’s website but essentially a website.
-Even with affiliate programs, the final conversion takes place on your own website so having a good one is just as important as investing into marketing schemes.
+Again, affiliate marketing is based largely on websites and gives a strong case for investing in it.
+Here you invest in someone else’s website but essentially a website.
+Even with affiliate programs, the final conversion takes place on your own website so having a good one is just as important as investing in marketing schemes.
 Your website should be able to gauge the same level of trust and engagement as your affiliates.
 If your website is not good enough, the final conversion may be hindered.

 There are plenty of ways you can invest in your website and make it stand out.
 The design of your website is the ultimate key to success.
 It, on its own, can serve as a huge conversion tool and represent your brand.
 Make sure your website is simple yet interactive enough to keep the visitor.
 Just because you are a retail business does not mean your website has to be a plain shopping cart.
 You have to invest in getting it designed smartly.

-Security is another important factor as an ecommerce business.
+Security is another important factor in an e-commerce business.
 Never compromise on the security layer of your website and keep on investing to keep it secure.
-The hackers out there are getting smarter day by day, and your website needs to tackle them.
+Hackers out there are getting smarter day by day, and your website needs to tackle them.
 Nothing is worse than having a hacker steal your customer’s credit card information or other confidential info.

 Your website is a marketing playground in itself.
-Today’s generation is more focused on experience than the product.
+Today’s generation is focused on product experience.
 The website has to provide people with a shopping experience, similar to what happens at a store.
 However, the experience does not have to be complicated.

 Do Not Forget Social Media

-While focusing on your website is a good thing, social media and mobile deserves your equal attention.
-Mobile ecommerce is estimated to be worth $3.2 trillion according to the same blog by Selz.
+While focusing on your website is a good thing, social media and mobile deserve your equal attention.
+Mobile e-commerce is estimated to be worth $3.2 trillion according to Selz.
 Social media and mobile should be your top priority when it comes to marketing investment.
 Since the competition is stiff, retailers use social media to become more visible.

 Besides using Facebook, Twitter and the likes of it, your business can use affiliates to grow clientele and increase sales.
 It is a smart investment with minimal risk and many retailers are already doing that.
-Whatever methods you use to drive traffic, website remains as the base of your business and like everything else in this world; if your base is not strong your whole structure is weak.
+Whatever methods you use to drive traffic, a website the base of your business, and like everything else in this world; if your base is not strong your whole structure is weak.